 Plaintiff argued that, among other things, she was retaliated against for her complaints regarding widespread sexual favoritism in the workplace.
 Defendant argued that Plaintiff was terminated for legitimate reasons having to do with poor job performance.
 The jury sided with the Plaintiff, and awarded the Plaintiff $1,178,341 in damages.

-Sexual Harassment & Favoritism are Unlawful in California
+Sexual Favoritism is Unlawful in California

 Sexual favoritism in the workplace is not an uncommon occurrence whether it is between a male and female, male and male, or female and female.
 Sadly, some larger companies give their star executives too much discretion in the workplace, and sometimes these executives will have employees engage in sexual favors to get ahead in the workplace.
-If you feel you are a victim of widespread sexual favoritism at your work, then contact a harassment employment lawyer to see if the law was broken.
+If you feel you are a victim of widespread sexual favoritism at your work, then contact an employment lawyer to see if the law was broken.